Scholarships 2023

 • How will I know if I get a scholarship?

 Applicants chosen to receive a scholarship award will be notified in early May.
 Applicants are encouraged to notify the Marion Community Foundation if any of their contact information changes from what they included on the submitted application.
-Applicants with a submitted application, but not selected for a scholarship award, will also receive a notification.
+Applicants with a submitted application, but not selected for a scholarship award, will be notified.

 • What happens after I am awarded?

-You will receive notification of your award.
-Included in your award notification will be details regarding the scholarship(s) you are offered, how they will be paid, and your responsibilities as a recipient.
-If you have any questions after you have received your award, you may contact us at 740-387-9704.
+You will receive a letter or email notifying you of your award.
+Included in your award letter will be details regarding the scholarship(s) you received, including how they will be paid.
+This notification will also state your responsibilities as a recipient.
+If you have questions after you have received your award, you may contact us at 740-387-9704.

 • If I receive a scholarship, how do I get the scholarship money?